The story of HCS.

 The early foundation of the company was rooted in the principles that had defined his reputation for decades: discretion, precision, and an uncompromising understanding of Bahraini law and commercial practice.
 Clients trusted him because he understood the region from the inside.
 Not theoretically, but through decades spent navigating the realities of Gulf business firsthand.

-What transformed the firm from a traditional advisory practice into something far more forward looking was the partnership between Muhammad, Salman Muhammad Abdulla, and Raj Nair.
+What transformed the firm from a traditional advisory practice into something far more forward looking was the partnership that took shape in the years after its founding, between Muhammad, Salman Muhammad Abdulla, and Raj.

-Salman represented a new generation of commercial leadership emerging in the Gulf.
+Salman joined the firm shortly after its establishment and represented a new generation of commercial leadership emerging in the Gulf.
 With a background spanning finance, auditing, and a relentless drive toward technological advancement, he recognised early that the future of advisory would be shaped by intelligent systems, automation, and data driven decision making.
 Long before digital transformation became an industry buzzword, Salman was pushing the firm toward faster, smarter, and more adaptive ways of operating.
-His instinct for innovation and operational efficiency became one of the forces shaping the company's modern direction.
+In 2019 he assumed the role of Managing Partner, and his instinct for innovation and operational efficiency became one of the forces shaping the company's modern direction.

-The catalyst behind the firm's technological evolution, however, was Raj Nair.
+The catalyst behind the firm's technological evolution, however, was Raj.

-As Founder of Wisdom Enterprises and a pioneer in software development and artificial intelligence with more than four decades of experience, Raj brought a level of engineering vision and technical depth rarely found within traditional advisory firms.
-His career had been built long before artificial intelligence entered mainstream business conversation, giving him not only expertise in AI, but a foundational understanding of how transformative technologies reshape industries over time.
+A presence in the firm's thinking from its earliest days and formally appointed as AI & Tech Lead in 2019, Raj brought a level of engineering vision and technical depth rarely found within traditional advisory firms.
+As Founder of Wisdom Enterprises and a pioneer in software development and artificial intelligence with more than four decades of experience, his career had been built long before AI entered mainstream business conversation, giving him not only expertise in the field, but a foundational understanding of how transformative technologies reshape industries over time.

 Raj did not simply introduce AI capabilities into the firm.
 He redefined what the firm could become.